altocodenl/tagaway/readme.md

 `GET /admin/stats`
    - Returns an object with stats.

+`POST /admin/deploy`
+   - Takes a file in the multipart field by name `file`.
+It will then overwrite `client.js` with that file.

 `GET /admin/debug/ID`
-   - Returns an object with all the piv information.
+   - Returns an object with all the piv information for piv with id `ID`.

-`GET /admin/logs`
+`GET /admin/logs/USERNAME`
-   - Returns an array of logs.
+   - Returns an array of logs for `USERNAME`, with some edits to reduce verbosity.
+If `USERNAME` is set to `'all'`, all logs will be returned, but upload logs of types `'ok'`, `'alreadyUploaded'` and `'repeated'` will be omitted.

 `GET /admin/dates`
-   - Returns a CSV file with the date information of pivs.
+   - Returns a CSV file with the date information of all pivs.

+`GET /admin/space`
+   - Returns a stringified object with the MBs used by each key prefix.

+`GET /admin/uploads/USERNAME`
+   - Returns an array of uploads done by `USERNAME`.
+Used to debug stalled uploads.

+`GET /admin/activity/USERNAME`
+   - Returns an array of intervals of time in which `USERNAME` was performing requests.
+Used to debug stalled uploads.

 ### Statistics